Disconnected / Reconnected (#1)

 Disconnected / Reconnected is, like many of Jonathan's projects, part of a process.
 Just as life is a process: a fluid movement with loose and fixed connections.
 Disconnected / Reconnected is a follow-up to Jonathan's projects such as: Refugees (#1), the three Remembrance Road editions and Memorial Wall (#2).

 Exclusive photography art prints for sale in limited edition

-Exclusive photography art prints of each of the six images of Disconnected / Reconnected are offered on large format, in a limited edition of 25.
-With the proceeds of the sale, new editions of the art project Disconnected / Reconnected are made possible.
+Exclusive photography art prints of each of the eight images (from both editions) of Disconnected / Reconnected are offered on large format, in a limited edition of 25.

 An exclusive photography art print costs € 100 (ex. shipping costs) and is: